 Drivers should be in the best possible position to control their car—and people don’t have that control if they’re too far from the wheel.
 “Aside from your ability to reach the pedals and react quickly to road events, you may need to control your lights, wipers, or other systems at a moment’s notice and have a hard time doing so if you’re seated too far back,” Reina says.

-Now that you know the things you should stop doing in your car, check out these car hacks that make driving so much better.
+Next, check out these car hacks that make driving so much better.